 Intellectual Property Law

 Intellectual law relates to the rights and obligations which attach to creations of the intellect which can arise in artistic works as well as scientific inventions and various designs.
-This area of law regulates whether an intellectual property right exists, whether it has been correctly registered and whether it can be exploited.
+This type of law regulates whether an intellectual property right exists, whether it has been correctly registered and whether it can be exploited.
 Intellectual property includes registered rights such as trademarks, patents and designs as well as unregistered rights such as copyright.

 Property law governs the various forms of ownership and tenancy in and relating to property.
 There are two types of property: real property (immovable property including land and buildings) and personal property (movable property such as jewellery and intangible property such as shares or intellectual property).
 Real property lawyers often advise on transactions involving freehold and leasehold property as well as various property rights such as the rights of tenants and rights of way over land.